Manin's conjecture for $\mathcal{M}$-points: Introduction

 Similar to how Campana points are points on an integral model of a Campana pair $(X,D_{\bfm})$, $\cM$-points can be viewed a points on an integral model of a pair $(X,M)$.
 Here the pair $(X,M)$ consists of a proper variety $X$ together with a parameter set $M$, the latter of which is often given by a tuple of divisors $(D_1,\dots,D_n)$ of divisors on $X_{\overline{K}}$ together with a multiplicity set $\fM\subset (\mathbb{N}\cup \{\infty\})^n$ of allowed intersection multiplicities with these divisors. \begin{example} For instance, if $D_1,\dots,D_n$ are the coordinate hyperplanes of $X=\mathbb{P}^{n-1}$, then the set of $\cM$-points over $\mathbb{Z}$ is

-\end{example} More generally, we also allow the set $M$ to impose conditions with respect to the different intersection strata.
+\end{example} More generally, we also allow the set $M$ to impose conditions with respect to the different intersection strata, as we discuss in Section \ref{section: pairs and M-points}.
 The notion of pair used in this article is more general than the notion considered in \cite{Moe24, Thesis}, as we explain in Section \ref{section: pairs and M-points}, where we define pairs and $\cM$-points.